mwilliams-sfo/rxjs-worker-pool/NOTES.md

 block it, then it is not really reactive and is more suitably modeled as an iterable.
 Accordingly, I modified the processor further to accept iterable input using the ix library.

+## Further lessons

+- concatMap is appropriate for a strictly sequential process that may consume an indefinite amount of their input.
+- If an exact amount of input must be processed, iterables are more suitable.
+- If concurrency is needed, a pipeline of multiple stages is more suitable.
+  Compare Hoare's COPY program in CSP.

+I remain unpersuaded by the RxJS developers' view on backpressure.
+It appears to apply specifically to this case where I want to the input to send values only as fast as I can acquire workers for them.
+Backpressure enables a process to manage an internal flow limit that is unknown to the producer and the consumer.
+It informs a producer that while it may *produce*, it should not *emit*.